 We expect all of our directors to attend the Annual Meeting.
 Our Board has adopted a policy under which each director makes every effort to, but is not required to, attend each annual meeting of our stockholders.
-All of our then-serving directors attended last year's annual meeting of stockholders.
+All of the directors who were standing for reelection attended last year's annual meeting of stockholders.